Vvaradinov/evmos-erc20/README.md

 - **Table Driven Tests** that check for the correct input and the expected return values for the individual functions  `Transfer`, `QueryBalance`, `ObtainClient` and `ObtainClientAndTxSigner`
 - **Behaviour Driven Devlopment (BDD)** inspired tests written with  [ginko](https://github.com/onsi/ginkgo) and [gomega](https://github.com/onsi/gomega)

-**In order to run the tests you first need to replace the constant values in all BDD test files with your own uniquely generated accounts.
-You can do this by executing the utility script `./keys_utils.sh`**
+**Before running the Behaviour Driven Tests make sure to replace the address and private key constant values** **with your own.
+If you are unsure what the values are you can always use the `keys_utils.sh` utility script to view them**

 ### Instructions
-Navigate to the `deployer` module and run `go test` to begin the test suite You should get the following output if you replaced the constant values and followed the steps on launching a local node
+Navigate to the `deployer` module and run `go test -v` to begin the test suite You should get the following output if you replaced the constant values and followed all the steps up to here.

 ```
 Random Seed: 1661193377